Learning disability: IQ-achievement discrepancy

-Learning disabilities can be identified by psychiatrists, speech language pathologists, school psychologists, clinical psychologists, counseling psychologists, neuropsychologists, speech language pathologists, and other learning disability specialists through a combination of intelligence testing, academic achievement testing, classroom performance, and social interaction and aptitude.
+Learning disabilities can be identified by psychiatrists, speech language pathologists, school psychologists, clinical psychologists, counseling psychologists, neuropsychologists, and other learning disability specialists through a combination of intelligence testing, academic achievement testing, classroom performance, and social interaction and aptitude.
 Other areas of assessment may include perception, cognition, memory, attention, and language abilities.
 The resulting information is used to determine whether a child's academic performance is commensurate with their cognitive ability.
 If a child's cognitive ability is much higher than their academic performance, the student is often diagnosed with a learning disability.
 The DSM-IV and many school systems and government programs diagnose learning disabilities in this way (DSM-IV uses the term "disorder" rather than "disability").

 Although the discrepancy model has dominated the school system for many years, there has been substantial criticism of this approach among researchers.
 Recent research has provided little evidence that a discrepancy between formally measured IQ and achievement is a clear indicator of LD.
 Furthermore, diagnosing on the basis of a discrepancy does not predict the effectiveness of treatment.
 Low academic achievers who do not have a discrepancy with IQ (i.e. their IQ scores are also low) appear to benefit from treatment just as much as low academic achievers who do have a discrepancy with IQ (i.e. their IQ scores are higher than their academic performance would suggest).